reactjs/react.dev/content/docs/add-react-to-a-new-app.md

 ## Advanced

-For advanced configuration, see [Installing React](/docs/installation-existing-app.html#installing-react) in the next section.
+If you prefer to configure a project manually, see [Installing React](/docs/add-react-to-an-existing-app.html#installing-react) in the next section.